claireaustin/Hackathon_CanDev2018-10-20/README.md

 * [Key points to remember](#key-points-to-remember)

 ### Business Issue
-At Environment and Climate Change Canada, we would like to address the problem of assessing data fitness for use.
+At [Environment and Climate Change Canada][link_ECCC], we would like to address the problem of assessing data fitness for use.
 The aim is to automate the assessment of diverse datasets against specified criteria and to programmatically generate a report on the results of the assessment.
 The ultimate objective is policy development that enables improved data governance and data management.

 ### Background Material
 Big Data has the potential to answer questions, provide new previously inaccessible insights, and strengthen evidence-informed decision making.
 However, the harnessing of Big Data can also very easily overwhelm existing resources and approaches, keeping those answers and insights out of reach.